Big news: A long-awaited approval for an advanced pediatric IBD treatment!

 EFCCA is proud to partner in the innovative INTERCEPT IHI project, which aims to revolutionise the approach to Crohn’s dvisease by focusing on prevention and early intervention.

-We are excited to invite you to the upcoming EFCCA Conference "What do IBD patients find important in their treatment? - Results from a global Patient
+On 20 February 2025, at the 20th ECCO Congress in Berlin, we hosted our conference: "What do IBD patients find important in their treatment?
+Results from a global Patient Preference survey."

 Registrations are open for the 1st GlycanTrigger Patients Symposium, an important event we are co-organising together with the Portuguese Society for Innovation (SPI), focused on collaborative discussions around strategies for predicting and preventing IBD.